google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Be that as it may, let's move forward a bit.
-And it's at this time, that we begin to take a brief look, at the reaction that Rebekah had to all of this -- after she had heard what Isaac was intending to do, when it came to his oldest son Esau.
-For the first thing that she does, is to notify Jacob, the son that she'd loved the most:
+Let's move forward a bit.
+It's at this time that we begin to take a brief look at the reaction that Rebekah had to all of this after she had heard what Isaac intended to do when it came to his oldest son, Esau.
+The first thing that she does is to notify Jacob, the son that she'd loved the most:

 "Look I overheard your father say to your brother Esau, 'Bring me some game and prepare me some tasty food to eat, so that I may give you my blessing in the presence of the Lord before I die.'
 Now, my son, listen carefully and do what I tell you: Go out to the flock and bring me two choice goats, so that I can prepare some tasty food for your father, just the way he likes it.
 Then take it to your father to eat, so that he may give you his blessing before he dies." -- Genesis 27:6-10